Introduction to Stock Index Trading

 2. Better trends because movements are based on stock market moves

-The movements of indices tend to be more predictable than that of currencies.
+The movements of indexes tend to be more predictable than that of forex currencies.
 This because historically there is one constant in the stock market - Stock prices always go up over the long term - this means that because these indices track the movement of stocks, then over the long term the market trend of these instruments will keep moving upwards.
 Of course when there is economic recession the stock market index trend will tend to move lower - but recession only comes once in a blue moon - therefore most of the times as traders we want to focus on trading when there is economic growth all over the world and the stock market indexes are moving up, because people have money to invest and they are investing in stocks, henceforth moving the stock index trends higher.

-Because the trends will most of the time be upwards, as a trader you want to be more on the buy side than the sell side - because in general people keep buying stocks.
+Because the trends will most of the time be upwards, you want to be more on the buy side than the sell side - because in general individuals keep buying stocks.
 This is not to say that there can't retracement a bit and retrace a little, it just means that the odds of making money when you buy are better than when you sell, especially if you hold your trades for some time.
 Even if you are a scalper, it is best to wait and scalp the upward market moves as they are more profitable and in line with the trend.
 Remember if you trade the pullbacks they will just be short term market moves.
-These pullbacks come about when traders are taking profits therefore selling some of their stocks - thus causing these short term retracements.
+These pullbacks come about when traders are taking profits therefore selling some of their stocks - thus causing these short-term retracements.

 Moves are less volatile and more robust